Xiao mi la pepper

-The cultivar name xiao mi la literally translates to Little Rice Chili in English.
+Xiao mi la (小米辣, literally "millet pepper") is a cultivar of Capsicum frutescens found in southern China.
 The Xiao Mi La pepper is often cited as one of the three most commonly used peppers in Chinese cuisines, along with facing heaven chilli and two vitex chilli.
 It is also known in China as "Thai Pepper", although that is a name used in other parts of the world for a different chili cultivar than Xiao mi la.
 Xiao mi la is the only wild pepper species in China, where it has naturalized in the southern Yunnan Province of China as a perennial shrub.
 Xiao mi la is adapted to this environment of high temperature and humidity, as well as resistance to East Asian disease pressures, low light, and barren soil.

 Spice

 Xiao Mi La is one of the spiciest widely available peppers at Beijing wet markets and grocery stores.
 Xiao mi la is used in spicy Sichuan dishes like Lazi Dry Pepper Chicken Wings, Mala Xiang Guo (stir-fried hotpot, cooked twice), and Shangxin Ban Kongxincai (tragically hot water spinach salad).
-Xiao mi li is also processed into flakes and powders.
+Xiao mi la is also processed into flakes and powders.